nginxinc/kubernetes-ingress/docs/content/configuration/global-configuration/globalconfiguration-resource.md

 Note how the events section includes a Normal event with the Updated reason that informs us that the configuration was successfully applied.

-If you create an invalid resource, the Ingress Controller will reject it and emit a Rejected event.
-For example, if you create a GlobalConfiguration `nginx-configuration` with two or more listeners that have the same protocol UDP and port 53, you will get:
+If you create a GlobalConfiguration `nginx-configuration` with two or more listeners that have the same protocol UDP and port 53, you will get:

 ```
 $ kubectl describe gc nginx-configuration -n nginx-ingress